 - It can help slow down your breathing if anxiety is affecting it.

 - It takes your attention away from worrying thoughts.

 - You can continue doing it for as long as you like in bed.

 Step by step deep breathing

-- Continue breathing in this way for 5 minutes.
+- Continue breathing in this way for five minutes.

 - Once you’ve learned how to breathe with your abdomen, you can place your arms by your sides when you do the exercise.

-- You can set yourself a goal to practice this deep breathing exercise for 5 or 10 minutes.
+- You can set yourself a goal to practice this deep breathing exercise for five to ten minutes.
 But really, there’s no time limit.
 I sometimes just keep doing the exercise until I fall asleep.

 Deep breathing video

 The next video first explains how to do deep breathing, and then talks you through an exercise.